 Forming Long-Term Relationships with Supporters: 4 Benefits

-New donors help your nonprofit grow.
-After all, with each new support, your nonprofit should logically see increases in total revenue coming in.
-However, this is only true if you’re also retaining the supporters you currently have.
 While acquiring new supporters is important, there are many often overlooked benefits to forging long-term relationships with your existing donors.

 Retaining supporters requires a mix of appreciation strategies, strong communication practices, and a continued dedication to fulfilling your mission.
-While this can take quite a bit of effort, in exchange your nonprofit will begin forming relationships that can potentially span decades and enjoy all of the benefits those long-term connections bring.
+While this can take quite a bit of effort, in exchange, your nonprofit will begin forming relationships that can potentially span decades and can enjoy all of the benefits those long-term connections bring.

 1. Reliable support.